hawkinsw/CS5138/MiniAssignmentHaUCk/docs/README.md

 # The HaUCk Bank Malware

 Sometimes users' desire to follow best practices backfires on them.
-In our case, a user has submitted a program that they believe has lead to a compromise of their system.
+In our case, a user has submitted a program to us for analysis.
+They believe that the application might have led to a compromise of their system.
 The user received a phone call from their bank, HaUCk Bank, and the operator needed to do some routine account checkups.
 The user, the bank's client, received an email with information on how to download software that would help them generate a one-time password that they could use to verify their identity with the bank and protect themselves from fraud.
 The operator asked them to use the HaUCk Bank Multifactor Authenticator (HBMA) to generate such a token so that the user would have peace of mind that they were talking to a legitimate bank representative.

 When our user ran the password-generator software, everything seemed normal ...